 What do the graphics mean?

-If the rental property shows a tick, then NBN should be available at that property
+If the rental property shows a tick, then NBN should be available for connection by your chosen provider at that property.

 If the rental property shows a clock, then NBN is scheduled.
 This means the property has an estimated ‘Ready for Service’ date.